I saw this book in the airport bookstore, and bought it for my Kindle. I love reading on my Kindle, […] View Post →

 Non-Fiction

 The introduction to this book has Marie Kondo saying, “I don’t really see a need for this book.
-I told […] View Post →
+I told you everything in this first book but people keep writing […] View Post →

 Spark.
 The Revolutionary New Science of Exercise and the Brain